Cecilia Reyes: The Five Lights

-After the events of Second Coming, Cecilia is partnered with Psylocke and sent to Mexico to locate the second of the Five Lights; the first mutants to manifest powers since M-Day.
-After sedating Gabriel Cohuelo, she informs his parents of what is transpiring and offers him help from the X-Men.
-Psylocke comes to the room and explains that something has happened, Gabriel's manifesting speed powers caused him to move so fast he is invisible to the naked eye.
-Psylocke taps into Cecilia's powers to create a force field around his room so they would not lose him before Hope Summers could arrive to help.
+After the events of Second Coming, Cecilia Reyes is partnered with Psylocke and sent to Mexico City to locate the second of the Five Lights, the first mutants to manifest powers since M-Day.
+After sedating Gabriel Cohuelo, Reyes informs his parents of what is transpiring and offers him help from the X-Men.
+Psylocke comes to the room and explains that Gabriel's ability to slow time around him causes him to appear to be moving so fast that he is invisible to the naked eye.
+Psylocke taps into Reyes' powers to contain Gabriel until Hope Summers arrives.